 If the property is vacant for longer than the policy allows, it will be considered unoccupied, and one of two things could happen:

 - The insurer may impose an additional excess on any claims that arise while the property is unoccupied or place restrictions on coverage.

 - The policy may be cancelled.

-Insurance is all about risk and vacancy increases risk.
+Insurance is all about risk.